ju-c/software-engineering-at-google/README.md

     - The bottom 20% are probably neither urgent nor important and very easy to delete or ignore.
     - There’s a middle 60%, which might contain some bits of urgency or importance, but it’s a mixed bag.
     - At the top, there’s 20% of things that are absolutely, critically important.

+## Processes
+### Style Guides and rules
+At Google, to manage their codebase, they maintain a [set of style guides](https://google.github.io/styleguide/) that define their rules.
+- **Rules are laws**.
+They are not just suggestions or recommendations, but **strict, mandatory laws**.
+- As an organization grows, the established rules and guidelines shape the **common vocabulary of coding**.
+    - A common vocabulary allows engineers to concentrate on **what their code needs to say** rather than how they’re saying it.
+- Principles that guide the development of their rules:
+    - **Rules must pull their weight**:
+        - Not everything should go into a style guide.
+        - With too many rules, not only will it become harder for engineers to remember all relevant rules, but it also becomes harder for new engineers to learn their way.
+    - **Optimize for the reader**:
+        - Given the passage of time, **our code will be read far more frequently than it is written**.
+        - They value **“simple to read”** over “simple to write.”
+    - **Be consistent**:
+        - Consistency is what enables any engineer to jump into an unfamiliar part of the codebase and get to work fairly quickly.
+        - A local project can have its unique personality, but its **tools** are the same, its **techniques** are the same, its **libraries** are the same, and it all **Just Works**.
+        - Hierarchy of consistency: “Be consistent” starts **locally**, where the norms within a given file precede those of a given team, which precede those of the larger project, which precede those of the overall codebase.
+    - **Avoid error-prone and surprising constructs**:
+        - Their style guides restrict the use of some of the more surprising, unusual, or tricky constructs in the languages that they use.
+        - They place higher value on **simplified, straightforward code** that is easier to **understand** and **maintain**.
+    - **Concede to practicalities when necessary**:
+        - When necessary, they permit concessions to optimizations and practicalities that might otherwise conflict with their rules.
+        - **Documenting the reasoning** behind a given decision gives them the advantage of being able to recognize when things need to change.
+- **Comments**:
+    - **Documentation comments** (the block comments prepended to a given file, class, or function) describe the design or intent of the code that follows.
+    - **Implementation comments** (the comments interspersed throughout the code itself) justify or highlight non-obvious choices, explain tricky bits, and underscore important parts of the code.
+They have style guide rules covering both types of comments, requiring engineers to **provide the explanations another engineer might be looking for** when reading through the code.
+- Google 101:
+    Software engineers come in to a new project or codebase with knowledge of the programming language they are going to be using, but lacking the knowledge of how the programming language is used within Google.
+To bridge this gap, they maintain a series of *language@Google 101* courses for each of the primary programming languages in use.

+### Code Review